bluesnake0818/chinese-zodiac-slot-machine/README.md

 - scoreboard box size adjust
 - when the game is over there's a bug that "Player A's turn" briefly shows before the message "game is tied."
 - player shouldn't be able to click the button when the slots are still spinning.
+- on smaller screens, win/turn area shifts to the right (outside main area)